natikgadzhi/respawn-io/content/posts/trade-offs-of-designing-in-html-and-rails.md

 Admittedly, _most Rails apps don't need to push design to the limit of what's possible with modern HTML and CSS_.
 Depending on what audience is using your product, perhaps Rails frontend and Rails approach to design are totally fine!
 Most SaaS products out there just take content in, process it, perhaps sync in some more data from other systems, and present text content in different views and drilldowns.
 It's fine to use primitives that people already know and love, take an off the shelf design system and go for it.
 [Twitter Bootstrap](https://getbootstrap.com/), [Tailwind](https://tailwindcss.com), [Shopify Polaris](https://polaris.shopify.com/), [GitHub Primer](https://primer.style/), [Stripe Elements](https://stripe.com/payments/elements).

 But sometimes, you need to drop the constraints of the technology that you have today, and think about what a great solution to the problem looks like, and then think backwards from that — think about what technology you need to make that solution a reality.
 If you only have designers-who-html on the team, they likely won't be as great at that type of work.

+## The cost of lifting the product design process away from HTML

+Designing a good product starts with the problem, and describes the _why_, _what_, and _how_ of the solution.
+It's not just the visuals.
+Starting with what and why means thinking about the product and the people using it, and what success looks like to them, and articulating that thinking in a format that others can read and debate.

+Designing and prototyping in HTML gives your team that shared language of the prototype.
+Not designing in HTML means that the design and product team need to find that language, and build that system and the process of how you talk about your product, design, and implementation.
+That's usually expensive.
+At the very least, that would mean using additional tools (Figma, Miro, you name it), having more channels for conversations (not just issues and PRs, now you have threads of comments on Figma, too), and the process will take more time, more discussion, more deliberation.

+And the biggest cost of all is that you as a leader have to bring clarity to everyone, put them on the same page, make sure they have the same goals in mind for your features, your product, and your customers.
+And that's usually _extremely_ difficult to achieve.

+> That's why many folks in the Rails ecosystem revert to the fat marker sketch, design-in-HTML approach.
+They know it works.
+They don't trust the other process that seems risky and wasteful.
+And so they stick with what they know.
+But quite often, it's the right approach for them.

+For some products, you need to move quickly and be able to take the prototype, clean it up a little bit, handle the edge cases, and ship it as a new feature, all in just a few hours.
+For others, you _need_ that space, you _need_ more people, more opinions, more angles, and more time before you commit and build.